gonzajs04/gonzajs04/README.md

 These are some examples so.. you can ask me what else if you want to meet me more.
 - 📫 How to reach me: You can reach me on hernandezgonzalo584@gmail.com
 - 😄 Pronouns: Gonza
-- ⚡ Fun fact:  I love work and learn, but, nobody calls me HAHAHAH(?
+- ⚡ Fun fact:  I love work and learn, the university is not fun at all HAHA(?

 ## Maybe you want to get in here, or not?